dipti1986/blog-post-app/README.md

 ## Future Improvements
 There are a number of improvements I would like to implement (outside of current bugs):
-* Currently using SQLight.
+* Currently using SQLite.
 External DB can be implemented.
 * User interface can be improved.
 * Can be added more user details.
 * More option can be added in Post.